Estimation-product-quality-features/FeedAI/README.md

 ## Contributing
 Pull requests for minor changes are welcome.
 For major changes, please open an issue or fork the repository first to discuss what you would like to change.
 In oder words:

-#### Issue
-If you spotted a bug, have an idea for an improvement or a new feature, please open a issue.
+* Issue:If you spotted a bug, have an idea for an improvement or a new feature, please open a issue.
 Please open an issue in both cases: If you want to work on in yourself and if you want to leave it to us to work on it.
-#### Fork
-If you want to work on an issue yourself please fork the repository, then develop the feature in your copy of the repository and finally file a pull request to merge it into our repository.
+* Fork: If you want to work on an issue yourself please fork the repository, then develop the feature in your copy of the repository and finally file a pull request to merge it into our repository.

 ## Cite
 If you are using FeedAI in your academic work please cite it by referencing our SoftwareX paper: